privet56/ng2Goodies/README.md

 	(allows inserting HTML into the DOM)

 # truncatePipe.ts
+	{{ value | truncate:99 }}

 # uHtmlUtil.ts
-	(handeles recursive replacement in arbitrary objects and allows the generation of XML objects)
+	(handeles recursive string-replacement in arbitrary objects and allows the generation of XML objects)

 # ValueEmitter.ts
 	(unites value holder variable with EventEmitter)